abbreviatedman/react-unit-01-intro-to-react/1b-props-state/04-state-lab/readme.md

 16. From the File Explorer from the left side panel **right click** on the **/src/** folder and select **New File**.
 Name the file `Task.js`.

-17. Open the **/src/Task.js** file and use the shortcut command `ffc` to create the basic functional component scaffolding.
+17. Open the **/src/Task.js** file and create the basic functional component scaffolding (including importing React and exporting the function).
 Name the component `Task`.

-18. Fill the empty return statement the following elements:
+18. Fill the return statement's parentheses with the following elements:

 ```jsx
 <li>